 Put simply, focal length is the distance between a camera sensor (or film) and a lense’s point of convergence.

 The hardest part is understanding what the point of convergence is (also known as optical center).
-When light rays enter a lens they travel through glass and bend to converge in a single point.
+When light rays enter a lens, they travel through glass and bend to converge in a single point.
 This point is where light data is collected to form a sharp image for the sensor to record.
-Manufacturers measure the focal length focused to infinity, to keep a standard.
+Manufacturers measure the focal length focused to infinity to keep a standard.

 Focal length is measured in millimeters.
 A 50mm lens will have a point of convergence that is 50mm (or 5cm) from the sensor.
 Focal length also determines how “zoomed in” you are, changes perspective, and affects depth of field.

-Zoom types: Optical, digital, and hybrid
+Photography zoom types: Optical, digital, and hybrid

 In photography, camera zoom refers to making a subject appear closer or farther away in an image.
 Zooming in gives you a closer look at objects, while zooming out will let you capture a wider space.
 Cameras use three types of zoom technology: optical, digital, and hybrid.

 Optical zoom is achieved by using a series of lens elements.
 Glass can move through the lens to zoom in or out.
 Digital zoom achieves a similar effect without mechanical work or glass elements.
 It will essentially cut off areas around your scene to make it seem like you are closer to the subject.
 Digital zoom is technically cropping.
-Hybrid zoom is a whole new concept.
+Hybrid zoom is a whole new photography term/concept.
 It takes advantage of optical zoom, digital zoom, and software to get improved results when zooming in further than the lens’s physical capabilities.

 Color temperature is measured in kelvins (K).
-In Photography we have certain white balance options to help figure out the correct kelvin levels one should use under different circumstances.
+In photography, we have certain white balance options to help figure out the correct kelvin levels one should use under different circumstances.